All of our staff work hard to get things right, but sometimes things do not go as well as we would like them to.

 I need help to make my complaint, who do I contact?

-If would like help making your complaint including help with writing your letter, you can contact the Healthwatch Staffordshire NHS Complaints Advocacy Service.
+If would like help making your complaint including help with writing your letter, you can contact the Total Voice Staffordshire NHS Complaints Advocacy Service.
 The service provides free, independent advice about the NHS complaints procedure:

 What if I am unhappy with the way in which the NHS has handled my complaint?